dhermes/golembic/README.md

 Flags:
   -h, --help                    help for golembic
-      --metadata-table string   The name of the table that stores migration metadata (default "golembic_migrations") --sql-directory string    Path to a directory containing ".sql" migration files.
+      --metadata-table string   The name of the table that stores migration metadata (default "golembic_migrations") --sql-directory string    Path to a directory containing ".sql" migration files

 Use "golembic [command] --help" for more information about a command.
 ```